Mokume-gane: Liquid phase fusion (historic)

 In liquid phase fusion, metal sheets were stacked and carefully heated; the solid billet of simple stripes could be forged and carved to increase the pattern's complexity.
 Successful lamination using this process requires a highly skilled smith with a great deal of experience.
 Bonding in the traditional process is achieved when some or all of the alloys in the stack are heated to the point of becoming partially molten (above solidus) this liquid alloy is what fuses the layers together.
 Careful heat control and skillful forging are required for this process.

 Soldering (brazing)

 In attempting to recreate the appearance of traditional mokume-gane, some artisans tried brazing layers together.
 The sheets were soldered using silver solder or some other brazing alloy.
-This technique joined the metals, but is difficult to perfect, particularly on larger sheets.
-Flux inclusions could be trapped or bubbles could form.
-Commonly, imperfections need to be cut out, and the metal re-soldered.
-Ultimately the brazed sheets do not display the ductility and work-ability of diffusion bonded material.
+This technique joined the metals, but is difficult to perfect, particularly on larger sheets, because flux inclusions can get trapped or bubbles could form.
+Commonly, these imperfections need to be cut out, and the metal re-soldered.
+In addition, brazed sheets also do not display the same levels of ductility and work-ability of diffusion-bonded material.